 Scientific Committee – advice on R&D

 Lundbeck’s Board of Directors has a Scientific Committee, the purpose of which is to advise the Board of Directors on support for strategic R&D.

-In March 2016, the Board of Directors elected Lars Rasmussen as Chairman and Lene Skole as a members of the Scientific Committee.
+In March 2017, the Board of Directors elected Jeremy Max Levin as Chairman and Lene Skole as a member of the Scientific Committee.